 Setbacks for Multi-Family projects are site dependent.
 Structures shall meet all building code separations from property lines and existing adjacent structures.
 Setbacks shall be enforced that allow the rebuilding of all existing Multi-Family structures, to match the previously existing structures and impervious coverage limits (including square footage), should they be destroyed by storm or fire.
 In the case of adding to/or renovating an existing Multi-Family structure, no portion may extend beyond the existing drip line or exceed original square footage limits or impervious coverage.
+No ground clearing or vegetation removal is permitted without BHA/ARC approval.

 "Drip-line" neighborhoods without a sub-association are Keeper's Landing, Surfman's Walk and Sumner's Crescent.
 These are areas where property owners own structures: houses, garages, and crofters and the ground under these structures to the drip line where water dripping off the roof would land.
 They also own and must maintain walkways, decks, stairs, fences and lights, which are beyond the drip line, and are built for their use only, as opposed to the use of the entire neighborhood.
 They do not own the land under decks, walkways and stairs or any land around or in the vicinity of their houses.
+Any structures, unapproved landscape changes, or gas tanks for individual use on these common areas is prohibited.